 - a.
 Documents the following parameters regarding its scope of services:

 - (1) Population(s) served.

 - (2) Settings.

 - (3) Hours of services.

 - (4) Days of services.

 - (5) Frequency of services.

 - (6) Payers and funding sources.

 - (7) Fees.

 - (8) Referral sources.

 - (9) The specific services offered, including whether the services are provided directly, by contract, or by referral.

+- (10) If the program delivers services via information and communication technologies:

+- (a) Geographic areas served.

+- (b) The communication technology used to deliver services.

 - b.
 Shares relevant information about the scope of services with:

 - (1) The persons served.

 - (2) Families/support systems, in accordance with the choices of the persons served.

 - (3) Referral sources.

 - (4) Payers and funding sources.

 - (5) Other relevant stakeholders.

 - (6) The general public.

 - c.
-Reviews the scope of services at least annually. - d.
+Reviews the scope of services at least annually.

+- d.
 Updates the scope as necessary.